 Why Does Price Per Item Matter?

-Although simple enough to understand, price per item can be a complex part of calculating a Lot’s potential return on investment.
+Although simple enough to understand, the price per item can be a complex part of calculating a Lot’s potential return on investment.
 Buy a Lot with too high a price per item, and you might spend more on the inventory than you’ll be able to charge for it.
 Buy a box with too low a price per item, and you might get stuck paying more in shipping and fees than you’ll earn from a sale.

 To avoid either situation, ask yourself a few questions before investing in inventory: